borutjures/projects/README.md

 It is your responsibility to review the specifications and ensure that the product sticks to the overall vision and purpose and works the way described.

+Please notify me before applying in case you find that there is something missing in the functional specifications document.

 ## Working with GitHub